dr-gazpacho/springcollider/README.md

 # Spring Collider
 I don't know Spring.
 I am rusty with React.
 I want to learn super collider better.
 Why not stick em all together?

+In the UI, I plan to build a small handlful of synth modules: some basic things like FM Synthesis/Additive Synthesis and Wave Tables.
+I also plan to build a digital UI to test some code for an embedded build on a Raspberry Pi.

+In the Spring app, I'm going to try to implement a simple Chain of Responsibility.
+Supercollider can recieve OSC/UDP messages, and therefore sends no responses.
+I need to build out an application that keeps track of which synths are running in supercollider so it can handle user input successfully

+The Supercollider file should mostly wind up being paramterized SynthDefs and OSC listeners